 Why do I need a colposcopy?

-If however, you experience any abnormal symptoms, such as heavy menstrual bleeding, bleeding after intercourse, bleeding in between periods, or persistent spotting whilst on the contraceptive pill, a colposcopy examination is also needed, regardless of whether you have had a recent normal Pap smear.
+If you experience any abnormal symptoms, such as heavy menstrual bleeding, bleeding after intercourse, bleeding in between periods, or persistent spotting whilst on the contraceptive pill, a colposcopy examination is also needed, regardless of whether you have had a recent normal cervical screening test.

 A colposcopy can safely be performed in pregnant women and women with an IUD in situ.